clelidm/SpinModels/GenerateData/README.md

  - a binary datafile;
  - a file containing information on the model used to generate the data.

 Creating the datafile and exporting the model is done through two separate functions (respectively `Sample_dataset` and `PrintFile_ListInteraction` -- see above).
-However I recommend to always save the model used together with the generated dataset (for instance by using matching filenames -- see example in the `main()` function).
+However I recommend to always save the model used together with the generated dataset using matching filenames (see example in the `main()` function).
+For that you can use the function `string filename_extension(int K, int i=-1)` for instance.